As an HR leader, how do you know which data points to prioritize?

 Suddenly, that 85% satisfaction rate isn’t so impressive, because you’re trending downwards.
 Your satisfaction scores are dipping.

-On the flip side, a company with a 65% engagement score in year 3, a 60% engagement score in year 2, and a 55% engagement score in year 1 has some pretty exciting information on their hands.
+On the flip side, a company with a 65% employee engagement score in year 3, a 60% engagement score in year 2, and a 55% engagement score in year 1 has some pretty exciting information on their hands.

 They’re trending upwards.